MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 ---
-title: Java Quickstart for Native and Android Studio
+title: Java quickstart for Native and Android Studio
 author: v-thopra
 description: This guide will help you get up and running with the PlayFab JavaSDK and a simple Java program. ms.author: v-thopra